 Please remember that this is just one person’s experience.
 Some language assistants have a perfect experience, while others have so many issues with their school that they pack up early and leave.
 Unfortunately, with UCETAM it really seems to be the luck of the draw.

-The Good: Teaching through UCETAM in Madrid
+Pros of Teaching English through UCETAM in Madrid

-Let’s start on a positive note.
+To begin, let’s start on a positive note.
 Here are some of the pros of teaching through the UCETAM program.

 - The pay – I received around 1,500€* per month for teaching 26 contact hours per week.
-While it might not seem like a lot, you have to consider that I earned more than the full-time Spanish teachers we worked with. (*the current pay is actually less, at 1,300€ per month which is surprising since housing prices have nearly doubled since I lived in Madrid in 2011).
+While it might not seem like a lot, you have to consider that I earned more than the full-time Spanish teachers I worked with. (*the current pay is actually less, at 1,300€ per month which is surprising since housing prices have nearly doubled since I lived in Madrid in 2011).

 - Spanish kids are a lot of fun to teach – Spanish kids are very active and enjoy interactive games, dialogue reading, and competitive activities.
 Of course, there were some shy students, but in general, most kids were willing to participate in almost any lesson I threw at them.

 - Benefits – we got free healthcare and school lunches.
 The school lunches were actually amazing – swordfish, soups, identifiable vegetables, and even gazpacho in the warmer months.
+Free private healthcare was also a nice bonus.

 - I lived in Madrid – luckily, I was placed in a school in the Vallecas neighborhood.
 I was able to live near Retiro and commute via bus and metro.
 However, UCETAM chooses your placement and some of their schools are REALLY far from the city center.